GoogleCloudPlatform/php-docs-samples/logging/README.md

 # Stackdriver Logging v2 API Samples

-`logging_sample_cli.php` is a simple command-line program to demonstrate writing to a log, listing its entries, deleting it, interacting with sinks to export logs to Google Cloud Storage.
+`logging.php` is a simple command-line program to demonstrate writing to a log, listing its entries, deleting it, interacting with sinks to export logs to Google Cloud Storage.

 To use logging sinks, you will also need a Google Cloud Storage Bucket.